- How the CPS may find out about a private prosecution

 Notification to the Special Crime and Counter Terrorism Division

-You should inform the Special Crime and Counter Terrorism Division of any private prosecution that has been referred to you, at firstname.lastname@example.org, stating your Area and the court centre.
-Please state the proposed course of action in the case, before a decision is communicated to all any of the involved parties.
+You should inform the Special Crime and Counter Terrorism Division of any private prosecution that has been referred to you by emailing the private prosecutions email account, stating your Area and the court centre.
+Please state the proposed course of action in the case, before a decision is communicated to any or all of the involved parties.

 When to take over and continue with the prosecution